jlevy/og-equity-compensation/README.md

 loophole.
 In 1993, [President Bill Clinton](https://en.wikipedia.org/wiki/Bill_Clinton)
 attempted to limit executive pay with a new section of the Internal Revenue Code, [162(m)](https://www.treasury.gov/resource-center/tax-policy/tax-analysis/Documents/Firms-Exceeding-162m.pdf).
-Unfortunately, the legislation backfired, as it created a loophole that made performance based pay—including stock options—fully tax deductible, thereby creating a dramatic incentive to pay executives via stock options ([Balsam](https://www.epi.org/publication/taxes-executive-compensation/)).
+Unfortunately, the legislation backfired, as it created a loophole that made performance-based pay—including stock options—fully tax deductible, thereby creating a dramatic incentive to pay executives through stock options ([Balsam](https://www.epi.org/publication/taxes-executive-compensation/)).
 From 1970–79, the average compensation for a CEO of one of the 50 largest firms in the United States was **$1.2M**, of which **11.2%** was from stock options.
 By 2000–05, the same numbers had risen to **$9.2M** and **37%**, respectively ([Frydman & Jenter](http://www.nber.org/papers/w16585.pdf),